- How could my estimate change over time?

 Grandma may have been less French than you realized.

 We often think of our ancestors as having come from one place.
-However, just like many people today, maybe of our ancestors had mixed backgrounds.
+However, just like many people today, many of our ancestors had mixed backgrounds.
 So, if a great-grandparent who was born and raised in France was actually only 50 percent French, they have much less “French” DNA to pass down.

 Some places are complicated.

 Some places, like Nigeria, are home to many different peoples and populations.
 Others, like parts of Europe, have had fairly porous borders, and people have intermarried with people from surrounding regions.
 Both situations can make identifying populations or telling one group apart from another difficult.
-That’s why ethnicity estimation is an ongoing challenge—a challenge AncestryDNA scientist are meeting by gathering more samples and spending more hours in the lab.
+That’s why ethnicity estimation is an ongoing challenge—a challenge AncestryDNA scientist are meeting by gathering more data and spending more hours in the lab.

 What if you don't have data for a region my ancestors come from?